daniel360kim/AeroSim/README.md

 #Properties to measure
 The surface height of the rocket is needed.
 OpenRocket defaults to 60micrometers.
-This depends on the rocket's material Length of the nosecone and length of body tube Diameter of the rocket.
+This depends on the rocket's material Length of the nosecone and length of body tube. - This sim only allows for conical nose cones (for now) Diameter of the rocket.
 This sim assumes the nose cone and body tube have the same diameter and surfaceheight.